codingchristine/pacman/README.md

 ## Next Steps
 Make the pacman change color on each move using CSS.
 Add some actions on click such as reversing or color change.
+Add button for speeding up or slowing down motion on click.

 ## LICENSE INFORMATION
 Copyright 2021 MIT